Peasants' Revolt: March on the capital

 Discussions took place in the Tower of London about how to deal with the revolt.
-The King had only a few troops at hand, in the form of the castle's garrison, his immediate bodyguard and, at most, several hundred soldiers.
-Many of the more experienced military commanders were in France, Ireland and Germany, and the nearest major military force was in the north of England, guarding against a potential Scottish invasion.
+The King had few troops at hand, in the form of the castle's garrison, his immediate bodyguard and, at most, several hundred soldiers.
+Many of the more experienced military commanders were overseas, and the nearest major military force was in northern England, guarding against a potential Scottish invasion.
 Resistance in the provinces was also complicated by English law, which stated that only the King could summon local militias or lawfully execute rebels and criminals, leaving many local lords unwilling to attempt to suppress the uprisings on their own authority.

 Since the Blackheath negotiations had failed, the decision was taken that the King himself should meet the rebels, at Greenwich, on the south side of the Thames.
 Guarded by four barges of soldiers, Richard sailed from the Tower on the morning of 13 June, where he was met on the other side by the rebel crowds.
 The negotiations failed, as Richard was unwilling to come ashore and the rebels refused to enter discussions until he did.
 Richard returned across the river to the Tower.